For a faster, more profitable home sale

 Use social networks, like Facebook, Twitter and Instagram.

-Take advantage of community bulletin boards, your church, schools, community clubs, etc. Post your flyers on public bulletin boards at your workplace (ask for permission first) grocery store and your local mall.
+Take advantage of community bulletin boards, your church, schools, community clubs, etc. Post some of your flyers on public bulletin boards at your workplace, grocery store and local mall.

-Place your home on your local MLS (Multiple Listing Service) online advertising.
+Place your home, with lots of pictures on your local MLS (Multiple Listing Service) online advertising service.
+You must include pictures or buyers won't bother looking.

-House hunters need to be able to visualize themselves in your home, which isn’t possible with home owners lurking in the background!
-This is why you need to find someone with an outgoing personality and professional demeanor to do your hosting for you.
+Buyers need to be able to visualize themselves in your home, which isn’t possible with you lurking in the background.
+Look for someone with an outgoing personality and professional demeanor to host your open house.

-For safety reasons, you should have at least two people running your open house.
-Find people you trust who can maintain a professional demeanor.
+For safety-in-number reasons, you should have at least two people hosting your open house.

-It’s a good idea to do guided tours when you have strangers in your home.
+It’s a good idea to have guided tours when strangers are in your home.
 One person can be the door greeter while the other guides people through the house.

-Your open house hosts should know the particulars of your home and be able to answer questions.
+Your open house host should know the particulars of your home and be able to answer questions.

 If they can’t answer a question, a good response is, “I don’t know the answer, but I can find out and get back to you.”
 This gives them the opportunity to take down a potential buyer’s phone number or email address.

-Find someone to watch your pets for the day.
-You don’t want dogs barking and jumping up on the visitors!
-Take litter boxes out of the house…they are a real buyer turn off.
+If you have pets, find someone to watch them for the day.
+You don’t want dogs barking and jumping up on the visitors or running out the door.
+Remove the litter box from sight.

 Hide valuables, medications, credit cards, cash, jewelry, mail, spare keys, etc.